Jex Blackmore

-Jex Blackmore (born 1986) is an American pro-choice activist, performance artist, and Satanist.
+Jex Blackmore (born July 21, 1986) is an American pro-choice activist, performance artist, and Satanist.
 Blackmore was affiliated with the Satanic Temple, a non-theistic organization, between 2014 and 2018, and led its Detroit chapter.
 Blackmore publicized their (Note: Blackmore uses the pronouns they/them.) three abortions through a detailed blogging project, a film performance, and by taking a medical abortion pill during an interview on local TV.

 Early life and education

-Jex Blackmore was born on July 21, 1986 in Southfield, Michigan, United States and is based in Detroit.
+Jex Blackmore was born in Southfield, Michigan, United States and is based in Detroit.
 Their father owned a funeral home and they read books about embalming and disease, which influenced their approach to the human body.
-Blackmore's mother was a theater director.
-Blackmore graduated from the University of Michigan, having studied art history.
+Blackmore's mother was a theater director, and they themself recall being involved in theatre productions from a young age.
+They performed opera as a teenager, and began college studying music.
+In an interview with Lydia Lunch they shared that they left Detroit at nineteen and then spent time living in Montana, Boston, and Texas, "getting in a lot of trouble".
+Blackmore later returned to Michigan and graduated from the University of Michigan, having studied art history.